 Our surroundings can mold the outcomes of our work.
 Many employees feel uninspired by their work environment.
 It’s a natural reaction to get fed up with spending 8 hours at the same desk everyday.
 In addition to this weariness, restricting yourself to a certain physical environment may involve restricting your thoughts as well.
 Sometimes, taking a break from your desk can yield significant impacts on your motivation and spur your creativity.
-The following are a few of the numerous places you can seek out as an alternative to your desk for working:
+The following are a few of the numerous places you can seek out as an alternative to your desk for work:

 Being in the fresh open air can be very conducive for work progress.
 Surrounding yourself by nature can activate your creative senses and rescue you from a mental rut.
 A simple visit to a park or garden can help you do so.
 Similar factors from the previous point about what works best for you apply here as well.